Logo of Roof Lists

 The interior check reveals problems that may not yet be visible from the outside, focusing on evidence of water intrusion and air flow issues.

 • Attic Space: The inspector will look for daylight penetrating through the roof boards, which indicates holes or gaps.
-They search for dark water stains, mold growth, or soft, sagging wood on the underside of the roof deck-clear signs of active or past leaks1 3.
+They search for dark water stains, mold growth, or soft, sagging wood on the underside of the roof deck-clear signs of active or past leaks.
 The condition and dryness of insulation are also assessed.

 Common Roofing Materials and Local Concerns in New Britain